reubenharry/physics/docs/physics/tensornetworks.md

 One can then study variations to this tensor network, such as the effect of interposing a 1D tensor network in the middle of the Ising TN.

 For physical reasons, these are called defects, and have an algebraic structure that has come up a lot in recent theoretical quantum condensed matter physics.

+I believe they form a fusion category, isomorphic to the category of representations[^1] of some Lie group, maybe $SU(2) \times SU(2)$?

+[^1]: That is, a category where the objects are irreducible representations (i.e. functors from a given group to the category of vector spaces) and the morphisms are natural transformations between these functors, which amount to linear maps satisfying an intertwining condition.
+This category has a monoidal product and a direct sum, both inherited from linear algebra.
+Rules for e.g. addition of angular momentum, which is about the direct sum decomposition of the monoidal product of irreps are, I think, the fusion rules of the category.

 *Under construction...*